-When you look at the Oracle productivity and admin tools currently on the market, you’ll see some primarily oriented toward developers, and others toward DBAs.
+When you look at the Oracle productivity and Oracle database tools currently on the market, you’ll see some primarily oriented toward developers, and others toward DBAs.

 This is exactly what makes KeepTool different.
 In fact, you won’t find the word “Developer” or “DBA” in any of our product names.
 With KeepTool Professional, no add-ons are needed to perform key DBA functions.
 Our core tool, Hora, offers both the developer and the administrator a wealth of ways to view and manipulate the database — without the up-front need for a tutorial.
 Once they’ve experienced a few of Hora’s pages, they’ll find the rest to be surprisingly similar, since each features the same three-fold approach to the task at hand: Overview, Drill-down, and Build.